 And so it happened.
-The Alliance for Persecuted Christians came together in time to bring food to persecuted believers working as slaves and day laborers before Easter.
+The Alliance for Persecuted Christians came together in time to bring food to persecuted believers (who were working as slaves and day laborers before Easter).
 More than $625,000 has been raised in the first four weeks for local churches to provide 210,000 starving people enough food to last at least a couple of weeks.
 And now that the system is in place, their efforts to provide for the needs of persecuted brothers and sisters will continue.

 Another clever solution to helping those in need appeared first in our Alabama office and is now spreading to other locations.
 Givers were buying gift cards to thrift stores that support rescue missions and other ministries.
 The cards were then distributed to churches who used them to help their own people in need.
 A triple win!